Democratic Programme

 The Democratic Programme was a declaration of economic and social principles adopted by the First Dáil at its first meeting on 21 January 1919.
 A text of the programme was first adopted in Irish and then in English.
 Its official Irish title was Clár Oibre Poblacánaighe.

 On the national issue, the Sinn Féin Manifesto for the 1918 election had stressed the long history of Irish resistance to British rule "based on our unbroken tradition of nationhood, on a unity in a national name which has never been challenged, on our possession of a distinctive national culture and social order, on the moral courage and dignity of our people in the face of alien aggression...."
 The party was committed to use "any and every means available to render impotent the power of England to hold Ireland in subjection by military force or otherwise."
 The stance was not inclusive of those who supported or tolerated the link with Britain, and 'alien aggression' became synonymous with occupation of the island of Ireland, whether by the British forces or by the descendants of the British settlers from earlier centuries.

 On the social front, the Manifesto linked the nationalist aim of freedom with the opportunity for equality, "reasserting the inalienable right of the Irish Nation to sovereign independence, reaffirming the determination of the Irish people to achieve it, and guaranteeing within the independent Nation equal rights and equal opportunities to all its citizens."

 On winning 73 seats, the Dáil voted at its first session for the Democratic Programme, as embodying these ideals and also the Declaration of Independence.

-The Democratic Program was drafted with the assistance of Thomas Johnson, the leader of the Labour Party, in return for the Labour Party not campaigning in the 1918 election and continuing moral support.
+The Democratic Program was drafted with the assistance of Thomas Johnson, the leader of the Labour Party, in return for Labour Party not campaigning in the 1918 election and continuing moral support.